passportxyz/passport-docs/pages/building-with-passport/passport-api/composedb.md

 # ComposeDB

-ComposeDB is a decentralized graph database built on top of ceramic.
+ComposeDB is a decentralized graph database built on top of Ceramic.
 Whereas other databases typically store tables of information, a graph database stores relationships between nodes.
 Instead of just storing keys and values, a graph database allows connectioons between values to exist too.
 This is very powerful for understanding, for example, user journeys, paths, histories and networks.